mattebernini/aupair-scraper/README.md

 # Au Pair Scraper

-A simple web scraper to help you find a family as au pair on www.aupairworld.com that open chrome pages of new families with the same search criteria.
+A simple web scraper to help you find a host family as au pair on www.aupairworld.com that open chrome pages of new families with the same search criteria.

 ## How to use: